 During the 1960s and 1970s, the use of projects became more and more popular in product development.
-Working in projects improved the communication between engineers in different disciplines, and made the work faster and easier.
+Working in projects improved communication between engineers in different disciplines, and made the work faster and easier.

 In the 1980s it became clear that there are disadvantages to working in projects.
 The managers had less influence over what was going on.
 Evidence of this was found, among others, by the researchers Takahiro Fujimoto, Steven Wheelwright and Kim Clark.
 They emphasized in particular the importance of managers working on the strategic design for what is to be developed.
 To get the managers involved again, they proposed the introduction of strategic design.

 Toyota was not completely satisfied with the new way of working; the managers were still not involved when the project was underway.
-Therefore, they developed the concept of an “Obeya”, a large room where decisions were made and daily planning of the projects was carried out.
+Therefore, they developed the concept of “Obeya”, a large room where decisions were made and daily planning of the projects was carried out.
 This gave the projects freedom to work independently at the same time as information, knowledge and decisions were shared with the managers.

 In the second half of the 1990s, Toyota started to work together with Scania to further develop these ideas.
 Scania had started working with strategic design as early as the 1960s with their modular system.
 To preserve this, Scania had avoided introducing the project work form.
 Thanks to Obeya, Scania was now able to start working in projects.